denbeigh2000/jfsi/README.md

 | GET           | /&lt;blobID&gt;   | Download a blob   |
 | DELETE        | /&lt;blobID&gt;   | Delete a blob     |

-Stuff that is still
-- Tools for adding/removing nodes to an existing cluster + providing rebalancing tools
-- Configuration nodes
-- Configuration file support for applications
-- Some way to account for node failures in replication (either hinted handoff, some simple metadata storage in coordinator for later fulfillment)

 #### Binaries
 Storage node:
 ```